mikeathan/nodeherder/README.md

-frontend - update icons match homeassistant - DONE frontend - add device list for devices not shown in dashboad - DONE frontend - add device groups to be shown in dashboard instead of current dashboard - DONE
+frontend - update icons match homeassistant - DONE frontend - add device list for devices not shown in dashboad - DONE frontend - add device groups to be shown in dashboard instead of current dashboard - DONE frontend/backend - create defauls for some device settings so we dont repeat alot of same info - DONE

 TODO:

-- create defauls for some device settings so we dont repeat alot of same info - WORK IN PROGRESS
 - frontend -manage the dialogs via event messages - done
 - frontend - add expose selection dialog multiple selection - done
 - remove non measurement exposes from metrics - done
+- automation viewer - enable/disable doesnt save update

+- frontend - tabs - load tab on click -(leave for now)
+- frontend - handle timerange enum colours
-toggle for live data ? later
+- toggle for live data ? later

 once we send the request
 store response in metrics store ? needs thinking if we need that